Anatomy of the cheek

 What are the side effects of Restylane filler injections?

 Patients tend to develop non-permanent inflammatory reactions, such as pain, swelling, tenderness, bruising, and itchiness on the injection site.
 These reactions are mild and should subside within a couple of days.
-Additionally, some patients may also experience very serious health effects, such as inflamed lumps, infections, herpes reoccurrence, and allergic reactions; these effects must be treated immediately at the nearest hospital.
+Additionally, some patients may also experience very serious health effects, such as inflamed lumps, infections, herpes re-occurrence, and allergic reactions; these effects must be treated immediately at the nearest hospital.
 Medical professionals must educate their patients about the possible side effects, precautions, and warnings prior to commencing the procedure.